 “Six days a week we wrestle with the world…on Shabbat we especially care for the seed of eternity planted in our soul.”
 Abraham Joshua Heschel

-SHABBAT MORNING: Although traditional Jewish liturgy requires three services per day—morning, afternoon, and evening—the Shabbat Morning Service is considered by many to be the main service of the week.
+Shabbat Morning – Saturday mornings at 9:10 AM.
+Although traditional Jewish liturgy requires three services per day — morning, afternoon, and evening — the Shabbat Morning Service is considered by many to be the main service of the week.
 Somewhat longer than the other services of the week, the Shabbat Morning Service at CSI is egalitarian and traditional.
 We focus on a prayer experience enhanced by congregational singing and participation.
 Members read Torah and also have the opportunities to lead services and give Divrei Torah.

-JUNIOR CONGREGATION AND CHILDREN'S SERVICES: We have age-appropriate services for children from age 3 to 7th grade.
-Torah for Tots (3, 4 and 5 year olds) This monthly service features lots of singing, dancing and stories.
-It is fun for both parents and children to attend this warm and inviting service.
-Prozdor Service (1st and 2nd graders) This monthly service is geared toward our new and flowering Hebrew readers.
-Junior Congregation (3rd, 4th and 5th graders) Held weekly during the school year, except for school holiday weeks, Junior Congregation focuses on teaching and preparing our students to lead services.
+Junior Congregation and Children’s Services – We have age-appropriate services for children from age 2 to 7th grade, including a monthly Tot Shabbat on Saturday mornings from 11 AM – 12 Noon.
+Junior Congregation (3rd, 4th and 5th graders): Held weekly during the school year, except for school holiday weeks, Junior Congregation focuses on teaching and preparing our students to lead services.
 There is always a lively Torah discussion.
-Junior congregation is a great sight to see, and adults are invited to come and visit.
-Sorry, no chocolate bars for adults!
-Kadima Service (6th and 7th graders).
-This monthly service (10:30 AM start time) is a great way to bridge Junior Congregation and the Main Sanctuary service and to fulfill Bar/Bat Mitzvah service attendance requirements.
+Kadima Service (6th and 7th graders): This monthly service (10:30 AM start time) is a great way to bridge Junior Congregation and the Main Sanctuary service and to fulfill Bar/Bat Mitzvah service attendance requirements.
 Please check the calendar for all service dates.

-OUR SIDDUR AND CHUMASH: We use the most up-to-date siddur published by the Conservative Movement.
-Siddur Sim Shalom reflects the Conservative Movement’s traditions with both traditions and innovation.
+Our Siddur and Chumash – We use the most up-to-date siddur published by the Conservative Movement.
+Siddur Lev Shalem reflects the Conservative Movement’s traditions with both traditions and innovation.
 The English translation attempts to simultaneously portray the meaning of the Hebrew and provide a spiritual experience for those who pray in the English.